Seattle Reign FC: Ownership and management

 After winning the 2019 NWSL Coach of the Year award, head coach Vlatko Andonovski resigned to manage the United States women's national soccer team on October 28, 2019.
 As his departure had been anticipated, co-owner and president Bill Predmore had already begun the search for Andonovski's successor since early September.

 On November 25, 2019, majority owner Bill Predmore announced his entry into exclusive negotiations to sell the team to OL Groupe, the parent company of French clubs Olympique Lyonnais and Olympique Lyonnais Féminin.
 Jean-Michel Aulas, president of OL Groupe, had been public about his desire to acquire an NWSL team as part of Lyon's international ambitions.
 After the sale was completed, previous majority owners Bill and Teresa Predmore retained a minority stake in the team, while previous minority owners Adrian Hanauer and Tacoma Soccer Ventures no longer had ownership positions.
 On December 19, 2019, the team announced that the parties entered into a definitive agreement for the sale to be completed in January 2020.
 The team's total assets were valued at $3.51 million, and OL Groupe would pay $3.145 million to acquire an 89.5 percent ownership stake in the team.
-It was also announced on the same day that French basketball legend Tony Parker, a business partner of OL Groupe, would also pay to acquire a 3% ownership stake, that Aulas would become chairman of the team's board of directors, and that a chief operating officer would be appointed to support the CEO Bill Predmore.
+It was also announced on the same day that French basketball player Tony Parker, a business partner of OL Groupe, would also pay to acquire a 3% ownership stake, that Aulas would become chairman of the team's board of directors, and that a chief operating officer would be appointed to support the CEO Bill Predmore.
 OL Groupe executive Vincent Berthillot was later appointed as the COO.

 On January 17, 2020, French coach Farid Benstiti was announced as the third head coach in team history.
 This was followed by the announcement that the team would rebrand as "OL Reign" as part of the takeover.
 Gérard Houllier was appointed the team's technical director in November 2020, but he died a month later.
 Benstiti resigned on July 2, 2021.
 On July 15, 2021, the team announced that Laura Harvey would return as head coach after the Tokyo Olympics.

 On September 30, 2021, CEO Bill Predmore confirmed that he asked for former head coach Farid Benstiti's resignation after a player reported inappropriate comments made by Benstiti.
 Despite a formal complaint being made to the NWSL, Predmore did not disclose details behind Benstiti's resignation at the time.
 Benstiti was initially hired despite allegations of similar behavior in the past, and Predmore's withholding of information continues a pattern of institutional failure in the NWSL where coaches and personnel under investigation for misconduct were allowed to leave quietly and take up other positions where they could still do harm.